 If you need to build a strong brand, you MUST understand your customers and appeal to their needs.
-This means that you should create original and creative adverts that go beyond products and features and taps into customer emotions.
+This means that you should create original and creative ads that go beyond products and features and tap into customer emotions.

-Apple, one of the top brands in the world, discovered this trick and employed it in their marketing campaigns.
-When they launched the iPod, they used the tagline, “1000 songs in your pocket”.
-They didn’t focus on product features or technical specs.
+Apple, one of the top brands in the world, discovered this trick and employed it in its marketing campaigns.
+When the brand launched the iPod, it used the tagline, “1000 songs in your pocket”.
+It didn’t focus on product features or technical specs.

 Understanding who your customers are and meeting their needs is ideal for building brand value.
 This will give you ideas about what you should say to them.

-Building brand value also requires finding a group of people who desperately care for what you are saying.
+Building brand value also requires finding a group of people who actually care about what you are saying.
 You should target people who will find your brand and products valuable, instead of casting a wide net.
 So, you must know the channel where your target audience is and customize your brand message for that channel.

-You must put in effort for your brand to stand out, which may mean breaking out of your comfort zone.
+You must put in effort for your brand to stand out, which may mean breaking free from your comfort zone.

-Be willing to challenge the current standards of the market and go where your competitors can’t or won’t.
-Being unique will help you to distinguish yourself from your competitors.
+Be willing to challenge the current standards of the market and go where your competitors can’t — or won’t.
+Having a unique brand identity will help you to distinguish yourself from your competitors.
 But how can you remain unique?

 The answer is simple.
 By sticking to the core values of your company.

-To build your brand value, you must employ a technique called remarkable marketing.
-It is the art of building things that are worth noticing into your product or service.
+To build your brand value, you must employ a technique called "remarkable marketing".
+It's the art of building things that are worth noticing into your product or service.

 For example, nobody will be amazed by a brown cow, as the world is full of brown cows.
 So, how can you stand out from the herd?
 By being the purple cow.

 Brand consistency is very key in building brand value.
-The more often you present the personality of your organization to prospective buyers, the more likely they will remember you.
+The more often you present the personality of your organization to prospective buyers, the more likely it is they'll remember you.

-If you use the same tone, language, and opinions in your output, you will do away with confusions and allow your audience to establish easy associations with your content.
+If you use the same tone, language, and syntax in your output, you'll do away with confusion and allow your audience to establish easy associations with your content.